UserName504/audio-restful-api/README.md

     "target_dBFS": -50
 }
 ```

+In this example, `processed_AudioExample01.wav` will be added to the `upoads` folder.

 * Scrape ALL data, not just one month at a time.
 * Output data to `.csv` file.